 How Many Feet of Christmas Lights You Need for Every Tree Height

-“There are really no hard and fast rules—a lot depends on personal preference.
-The average person usually has a six-foot tree," says Lidbeck-Brent.
+"The average person usually has a 6-foot tree," says prop stylist and crafter Karin Lidbeck-Brent.
 "So an easy, general rule to remember is that for each foot of your tree, you'd want to use one strand of lights.
-I prefer the strands with one hundred and fifty bulbs."
+I prefer the strands with 150 bulbs."

-How to Put Lights on a Christmas Tree?
+RELATED: How to Wrap a Christmas Present

 "Figure out what your priorities are before you start decorating.
 If you want your ornaments to show and be the star, use fewer lights.
-If you overdo it on the lights the glare will bedazzle your ornaments so you won't be able to see them," says Lidbeck-Brent.
+If you overdo it on the lights, the glare will bedazzle your ornaments so you won't be able to see them," says Lidbeck-Brent.